Best Prepper Foods To Stockpile For A Future Disaster

 DIY Prepper Food

-In the long run, the body also needs certain vitamins and minerals to function properly.
+In the long run, the body also needs vitamins and minerals.

-Your prepper food stockpile will meet some of the vitamin and mineral requirements, but adding a couple of large bottles of a good daily multivitamin is a good insurance policy against scurvy and other vitamin deficiencies.
+But adding a couple of large bottles of a good daily multivitamin is a good insurance policy against scurvy.

-Your real concern is choosing storage-stable prepper foods that are dense in calories: fat, protein, and carbs.
+Your real concern is choosing shelf stable foods that are dense in calories, fats, proteins, and carbs.

 Foods spoil in the presence of bacteria, fungi, and mold, all of which require water.